-As on March 31 2016 total number of employees on the records of your Company were7592 as against 7331 in the previous FY.
+As on March 31 2017 total number of employees on the records of your Company were8069 as against 7592 in the previous financial year.

 Your Directors place on record their appreciation for the significant contribution madeby all employees who through their competence dedication hard work co-operation andsupport have enabled the Company to cross new milestones on a continual basis.

-A detailed note on People at Hero forms part of Management Discussion andAnalysis.
+A detailed note on People at Hero' forms part of Management Discussion andAnalysis.